First step — prepare!

 - If you have any health issues, make a note of them, to see if they have improved after the challenge.

 Now you’re ready to get cooking!
-We’re starting the challenge with one of our popular recipes: Keto cauliflower chicken Alfredo.
+We’re starting the challenge with one of our most popular recipes: the Italin keto chicken parmesan with cabbage pasta.
 You’ve already bought the ingredients.
-Make sure to cook enough so there are leftovers for lunch tomorrow (i.e. you need 2 servings per person).
+Make sure to cook enough for leftovers for lunch tomorrow (i.e. you need 2 servings per person).
 Put the leftovers in the refrigerator.

 Do you have questions about this challenge?
 Check out the FAQ page.